|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 13) Gravitational field potential energy readily converts into kinetic energy and vice-versa;

 13) There exist stable single particle electromagnetic structures.
 One of these structures is a plane wave.
 Another structure is charge motion along a closed spiral known as a spheromak.
-Such a spheromak structure is also known as a charged particle.
+Charged particles are composed of spheromaks.

 15) There exist stable multi-particle electromagnetic structures.
 Simple two-particle structures include positronium (an semi-stable electron-positron pair) and a hydrogen atom.
 Deuterium, tritium, helium and heavier atoms involving more particles are progressively more complex.

 16) A free atomic charged particle such as an electron or an atomic nucleus is a stable bundle of energy containing quantized net charge in integral multiples of 1.602 X 10^-19 coulombs.

 18) The various atomic nuclei and free nuclear particles are stable and semi-stable energy states corresponding to different numbers of contained positive and negative charge quanta.